 Brand-name drug - A prescription drug that is manufactured and sold by the pharmaceutical company that originally researched and developed the drug.
 Brand-name drugs have the same active-ingredient formula as the generic version of the drug.
-However, generic drugs are manufactured and sold by other drug manufacturers and are generally not available until after the patent on the brand-name drug has expired.
+However, generic drugs are manufactured and sold by other drug manufacturers and are generally not available until after the patent on the Brand-name drug has expired.

-Catastrophic Coverage Stage - The stage in the Part D Drug Benefit that begins when you (or other qualified parties on your behalf) have spent \$8,000 for Part D covered drugs during the covered year.
-During this payment stage, you pay a low copayment or coinsurance for your drugs.

-Centers for Medicare & Medicaid Services (CMS) - The Federal agency that administers Medicare.
+Catastrophic Coverage Stage - The stage in the Part D Drug Benefit that begins when you (or other qualified parties on your behalf) have spent \$2,000 for Part D Covered Drugs during the covered year.
+During this payment stage, you pay nothing for your covered Part D drugs.
+You may have Cost Sharing for excluded drugs that may be covered under our enhanced benefit for drugs not normally covered by Medicare Part D. Centers for Medicare & Medicaid Services (CMS) - The Federal agency that administers Medicare.